Query Links

 1. Click Tools > Convert to query link.

-And the existing subreport element is automatically made invisible by setting the Code condition on the element to 0.
+The existing subreport element is automatically made invisible when the Code condition is set to 0.

-1. Navigate to the SalesInvoiceReplacement’s Query Links option on the Action pane of the Reports page.
-Here, you can see the subreports and Query links associated with the host report.
+1. Navigate to the Reports page, select SalesInvoiceReplacement, and click the Query links option on the Action pane.
+Here, you can see the subreports and query links associated with the host report.

-1. Open the Query wizard for the SalesInvoiceReplacement.
-The Query link is visible and configurable through the Query wizard Copy/Link query option.
+1. Open the Query Wizard for the SalesInvoiceReplacement.
+The query link is visible and configurable through the Query Wizard's Copy/Link query option.

-1. Now that the subreport has been added as a Query link, ensure that all patterns/rearranges are properly mapped in the Lasernet form design.
+1. Now that the subreport has been added as a query link, ensure that all patterns and rearranges are properly mapped in the Lasernet form design.

 What's Next